RykerWilder/jarvis/README.md

 # Jarvis
 is a voice assistant with built-in local AI that uses Ollama.
-You can modify variables in the .env file, such as TRIGGER_WORD to activate Jarvis, SHUTDOWN_PHRASES to deactivate it, or, if you prefer to use a different Ollama model, you can modify OLLAMA_MODEL.
+You can modify variables in the .env file, such as SHUTDOWN_PHRASES to deactivate it, or, if you prefer to use a different Ollama model, you can modify OLLAMA_MODEL.

 ## Installation
 If you run Jarvis on MacOS you must have homebrew installed to download flac, portaudio, cmake and dlib.